ideoxan/spec/README.md

-# spec
-📖 Ideoxan Configuration and Curriculum-related specification guides/materials
+# 📖 Ideoxan Specification Documents
+## Introduction
+This repository houses all of the Ideoxan Configuration Schemas (JSON), curriculum-related specification guides, and other materials useful to the development of Ideoxan.